fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 * Puppet agent to run custom scripts on your Macs

-* Several applications and scripts bundled into one bootstrap package using a tool like [InstallApplications](https://github.com/macadmins/installapplications) to install a base set of applications, set the Mac background, and install the latest macOS update for the end user.
+* Custom scripts and several packages bundled into one bootstrap package using a tool like [InstallApplications](https://github.com/macadmins/installapplications) to install a base set of applications, set the Mac's background, and install the latest macOS update for the end user.

 > In addition to installing the bootstrap package, Fleet automatically installs the fleetd agent on hosts that automatically enroll.
 This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.